robert17/iotf-rtd/docs/embeddedc/embeddedc_samples.rst

 This sample application demonstrates the Internet of Things Foundation Quickstart service.
 The sample application connects to the Quickstart service and sends event data.
 To connect to the Quickstart service, you must provide an unique identifier for the device.

-This sample is a great place to get started with the Internet of Things Foundation Quickstart service.
+This sample is a great place to get started with the Internet of Things Foundation Service using Quickstart.

 ::